 Comprised of approximately 1,250 men’s and women’s head coaches representing over 1,700 teams across the country from all three NCAA Divisions, the NAIA and Junior and Community Colleges, as well as approximately 1,400 college tennis officials, the ITA oversees activities involving nearly 20,000 varsity college student-athletes.
 In addition to ITA collegiate coach and officials members, the ITA offers memberships for companies, conferences, junior players, alumni, clubs and facilities, USTA sections, and international federations.

 How do I become a member?

-- Oracle ITA National Summer Championships Powered By UTR
+- ITA National Summer Championships by Universal Tennis

 - ITA Men’s All-American Championships